ShaunCurtis/Blazor.ExploreRendering/Documents/Going-For-Broke.md

 </div>
 ```

-Add the following pages to the *Server* project:
+Create some new pages to the *Server* project:

 *ASSR.razor*